firoorg/cpuminer/README.md

 Work in Progress
 ================
-Outstanding items as at 6 November 2018
+Outstanding items as at 28 November 2018
-* Stratum pool support
 * Slow merkle tree building
 * Cannot share one memory pad for multiple threads